Get insider access

 6. Best Small Dolby Atmos Soundbar

 Whether you live in a small apartment or have a cramped living space, a more compact soundbar is a great way to enhance your Atmos experience without taking up a lot of room.
-The best we've tested is the Sonos Beam (Gen 2), a premium soundbar with built-in voice assistant support that measures less than 26 inches in width.
-If you're familiar with the original Sonos Beam, you'll recognize that the bar keeps its same sleek design with one major difference—the second generation supports Atmos content.
-As a result, you can enjoy your favorite Atmos movies and TV shows with an immersive sound.
+The best we've tested is the Bose Smart Soundbar, a premium soundbar that measures less than 28 inches in width.
+The trim and sleek design helps it fit under narrower TVs or on smaller tables, so you can enjoy your favorite Atmos movies and TV shows without needing a larger soundbar or satellite speakers.
+The bar also comes with built-in Alexa support.

 See our review